Papua New Guinea women's national rugby union team: History

 Papua New Guinea played their first international test match at the inaugural 2016 Oceania Rugby Women's Championship against Fiji.
 The tournament was also part of the qualifying process for the 2017 Women's Rugby World Cup.
 Fiji won the match 37–10 and progressed to the Repechage tournament.

 The Palais competed at the 2018 Oceania Championships and finished last overall, Samoa and Tonga had joined the competition for the first time.

 At the 2019 Oceania Championships in Fiji, the Palais played Samoa and a Black Ferns Development XV's team.
 They also played a consolation match against a Fijiana Development XV's team because the main team would be playing in a qualifier against Samoa for the 2021 Rugby World Cup.
 The 2019 tournament had to be restructured to cater for the Tongan team due to a measles outbreak in their country.

 In 2020 Papua New Guinea hosted Tonga at Port Moresby in a repechage qualifier for the 2021 World Cup.
 It was the first women's test match to be played in the country.
 Tonga defeated PNG 36–24 and went on to meet Samoa for the repechage playoff.

 Nickname change

 Papua New Guinea changed their nickname from Palais, which is Tok Pisin for lizard, to Cassowaries because of sponsorship restrictions.
-The nickname comes from the Cassowary, a flightless bird that is regarded as the world’s most dangerous bird.
+The nickname comes from the Cassowary, a flightless bird that is regarded as the world's most dangerous bird.

+On 6 September 2024, it was announced that Rugby PNG was suspended from Oceania Rugby, the team will not be able to pariticpate in any regional, Oceania or international competitions until their suspension is lifted.